insin/nwb/docs/Commands.md

 ##### `nwb serve`

-Starts a development server which serves an app with hot module reloading.
+Starts a development server which serves an app with Hot Module Replacement.

 ```
 nwb serve [entry]